Carbon-Twelve-C12/quantera/docs/progress.md

 4. ✅ Implement AssetFactory contract for creating and managing asset templates
 5. ✅ Implement LiquidityPools contract with concentrated liquidity features
 6. ✅ Implement YieldOptimizer contract with auto-compounding
+7. ✅ Implement L2Bridge contract with enhanced cross-chain capabilities
+8. ✅ Implement SmartAccountTemplates contract with template management
+9. ✅ Expand backend services with L2BridgeClient and SmartAccountClient
+10. ✅ Add API endpoints for new contract functionality
+11. ✅ Implement integration tests between contracts
-7. [ ] Expand backend services to support new contracts
+12. [ ] Optimize gas usage in smart contracts
+13. [ ] Prepare for security audit
-8. [ ] Update frontend to integrate new features
+14. [ ] Integrate new features into the frontend

 ## Timeline